Yoast/duplicate-post/readme.txt

 = 3.2 (2017-04-04) =
 * new website with extensive documentation
-* WMPL compatibility, thanks to WMPL team
+* WPML compatibility, thanks to WPML team
 * improved Jetpack compatibility (Subscriptions, Markdown)
 * small changes to hooks
 * improved security with nonces